valtimo-platform/valtimo-documentation/using-valtimo/camunda/camunda-webapps.md

 ## Additional security

-The camunda webapps are available in a separate path (`/camunda/*`) from the other valtimo apis (`/api/*`).
-Since the camunda webapps are a tool used to manage the internal it may be advisable to control access to this path on an infrastructure level.
+The Camunda webapps are available in a separate path (`/camunda/*`) from the other Valtimo APIs (`/api/*`).
+Since the Camunda webapps are a tool used to manage the internal it may be advisable to control access to this path on an infrastructure level.

-To remove the camunda webapps from valtimo altogether the `org.camunda.bpm.springboot:camunda-bpm-spring-boot-starter-webapp:7.14.0` dependency can be excluded.
-This is a dependency in the valtimo `core` module.
+To remove the Camunda webapps from Valtimo altogether the `org.camunda.bpm.springboot:camunda-bpm-spring-boot-starter-webapp:7.14.0` dependency can be excluded.
+This is a dependency in the Valtimo `core` module.